intermine/im-docs/docs/embedding/apps-c/publication-search.rst

     ├──bower.json
     └──package.json

-build/
+`build/`
     Will be the directory where our final app package will live.
-We will develop in languages like Stylus or CoffeeScript and need a way to package all these resources into one whole... directory.
+We will develop in languages like Stylus_ or CoffeeScript_ and need a way to package all these resources into one whole... directory.
 This is where all these files will live.

-bower_components/
+`bower_components/`
     This directory will be automatically created and will contain libraries we have requested through the Bower system.

-example/
+`example/`
     Contains an example of our app in use.

-src/
+`src/`
     Source files that our code will consist of.

-bower.json
+`bower.json`
-    Will contain a listing of libraries we want to download using Bower.
+    Will contain a listing of libraries we want to download using Bower_.

-package.json
+`package.json`
-    Lists libraries we will need to compile and build our app.
+    Lists libraries we will need to compile and build our app with.

 Node.js platform
 ~~~~~~~~~~~~~~~~